grain-lang/grain-lang.org/src/stdlib/list.md

 sub: (Number, Number, List<a>) -> List<a>
 ```

-Returns a sub-list of a given list staring from index `start` (inclusive) and with lenght `length`.
+Returns a sub-list of the given list starting from index `start` (inclusive) and up to `length` elements.
-_Note that length of the resulting list can be less then `length` parameter in case of source list not having enought elements._